terascope/teraslice/docs/k8s-clustering.md

 ** KUBERNETES SUPPORT IS STILL A WORK IN PROGRESS These notes are intended for contributors only **

 Teraslice supports the use of Kubernetes as a cluster manager.
-The supported versions of Kubernetes is:
+The following versions of Kuberenetes have been used:

 * `1.10.*`
+* `1.11.*`
+* `1.12.*`
+* `1.13.2`

+We are not yet making an effort to ensure compatibility with older Kubernetes versions, so the newest version listed above is likely to be the best choice.

 # Setup